 Starting collecting your Butlins Clacton memorabilia items with eBay, have a look at these items below

-Working alongside Sir Billy Butlin on several occasions, Babs has a great deal of knowledge about Butlins.
-Representing the Redcoats to a high standard, Bab's continues the Sir Billy Butlin spirit to this very date.
-I am so very lucky to be able to call Babs a friend.
+Having worked alongside Sir Billy Butlin on several occasions, Babs has a wealth of knowledge about Butlins.
+Representing the Redcoats to a high standard, Babs carries on the Sir Billy Butlin spirit to this day.
+I am so lucky to have Babs as a friend.

 Bab's name is Madeleine, it was changed at Butlins as it was too long.
-At Minehead, for the first two weeks, Madeleine was known as Lena, then when she was moved to Clacton she had to hand everything back including the Lena badge.
-Arriving at Clacton, Madeleine was given the name Babs.
+At Minehead Madeleine was known as Lena for the first two weeks, then when she moved to Clacton she had to give everything back including the Lena badge.
+On arrival at Clacton, Madeleine was given the name Babs.

-I am extremely honoured to show you the story of Bab's parents, Harry and Doris Palmer.
-Taking their daughter to Butlin's from a young age, they would enjoy the Butlin's atmosphere that was on offer to all the campers.
-With so many new memories being created with their holiday, Harry and Doris would enjoy the dance competitions.
+It is a great honour for me to share with you the story of Bab's parents, Harry and Doris Palmer.
+Having taken their daughter to Butlin's from a very young age, they would enjoy the Butlin's atmosphere offered to all campers.
+With so many new memories to be made on holiday, Harry and Doris would enjoy the dance competitions.

-The holidays at Butlins had extra meaning as their daughter Madeleine wanted to become a Redcoat.
-Each and every time they had a break, the more Madeleine wanted to become a part of the Butlin's story.
+Holidays at Butlins took on a special meaning as their daughter Madeleine wanted to be a Redcoat.
+Every time they had a break, Madeleine wanted to be part of the Butlin's story even more.

 Mark Banks and Butlin's Memorabilia send our highest respect and love to Mr and Mrs Palmer.